DylanGuedes/dylanguedes.github.io/index.md

 ### *Personal*, [Apache Spark](https://spark.apache.org/) (2018-01 — 2018-07)

 Contributed to Apache Spark, an open source data processing engine.
-My main contribution was the addition of the *`arrays_zip`* function to SparkSQL, now available on 2.4.0.
+My main contributions were the addition of the *`arrays_zip`* function to SparkSQL, now available on 2.4.0, and the migration of several tests from PostgreSQL to SparkSQL.
 My contributions are available [here](https://github.com/apache/spark/pulls?q=is%3Apr+is%3Aclosed+author%3ADylanGuedes).

 ### *Personal - Academic, FGA/UnB*, [Strife of Mythology](https://github.com/StrifeOfMythologyTD/SoMTD) (2016-03 — 2016-08)